Microsoft quietly rolls out Windows Server 2002 ahead of Windows 11

-San Francisco, Aug 22 (IANS) Before the official launch of Windows 11 this year, Microsoft is quietly rolling out the next long-term version of Windows Server, known as Windows Server 2022, for mainstream users.
+San Francisco: Before the official launch of Windows 11 this year, Microsoft is quietly rolling out the next long-term version of Windows Server, known as Windows Server 2022, for mainstream users.

 Windows Server 2022 comes in Standard, Datacenter and Datacenter: Azure Edition variants.